nccgroup/sobelow/README.md

     $ mix archive.install hex sobelow

-To install from latest github codebase, execute the following from the command line:
+You may also install directly from GitHub with the following
+command:

     $ mix archive.install github nccgroup/sobelow